chisleynate/admin-hero/README.md

 - **Draggable Modal:** Lets you click-and-drag the modal header to reposition it, remembers that position, and offers a “reset” link.
 - **Fullscreen Mode:** Toggles the modal to fill the viewport for complete distraction freedom.
 - **Frontend Notes:** Brings the same notes modal to your site’s front end.
+- **Floating Buttons:** A persistent floating button to open the modal, from the dashboard or frontend.

 Check out our other awesome plugins: [Admin Shift](https://wordpress.org/plugins/admin-shift) | [Truncate Text](https://wordpress.org/plugins/truncate-text)